rafaelurrutiasilva/minikubeHost/README.md

 Minikube version: v1.32.0
 Kubectl Client Version: v1.29.0
 ```
+> [!TIP]
+> While this was performed on a VMware Workstation with Photon OS, the process should be largely similar for your preferred Linux distribution in conjunction with another hypervisor like VirtualBox, for example

 ## Acknowledgments
 Big thanks to all the people involved in the material I refer to in my links!
 I would also like to express gratitude to everyone out there, including my colleagues and friends, who are creating things that help and inspire us to continue learning and exploring this never-ending world of computer technology.